“Democracy is freedom”

-Democracy is a tool that can be used to be free, but in the West it has become corrupted.
+Democracy is a tool that can be used to enhanced freedom, but in the West it has become corrupted.

-Is democracy the best form of government so far?
-Yes.
-Without a doubt.
+Is republican democracy the best form of government so far?
+Probably.
 Communism, socialism, and fascism have caused massive amounts of destruction and death across the world.
 They all have failed spectacularly, or are in the process of doing so.
 But does that mean that democracy is the end-all, best government to ever exist?
 Not a chance.
 It is inherently flawed.
 Let’s discuss why.